Aromas For A Truly Festive Feeling This Christmas

 This is another wonderfully warming and spicy essential oil.
 Just think of how great gingerbread houses smell.
 It’s an aroma reminiscent of childhood anticipation and excitement.

-Ginger essential oil is known to help with motivation, strength and determination, which can be much needed during the festive season when there’s things that need doing but the lure of the sofa is overpowering.
+Ginger essential oil is known to help with motivation, strength and determination, which can be much needed during the festive season when there are things that need doing but the lure of the sofa is overpowering.
 Pop a few drops in a vaporiser or burner to help get you motivated.

 Frankincense essential oil